 Our nervous system plays a vital role in maintaining all aspects of physical and mental health.
 A complex network of mechanoreceptors and sensory nerves continuously monitors health and safety status of our tissues and triggers reflexive/protective responses in the CNS when an injury or perceived threat is detected.

-Making changes to how the mechanoreceptors and articular sensory nerves provide information to the CNS is the primary goal of the LAST.
-The technique targets the mechanoreceptors located at the ligamentoperiosteal and tenoperiosteal junction/enthuses.
+Making changes to how the mechanoreceptors and articular sensory nerves provide information to the CNS is the primary goal of LAST.
+The technique manually targets mechanoreceptors located at the ligamentoperiosteal and tenoperiosteal junction/enthuses.

 Current research has shown that techniques, which target areas of high concentration of mechanoreceptors (entheses), have longer lasting effects.
 Current research has also shown that combining LAST with other techniques such as MET significantly improved treatment outcomes.
-Mechanoreceptor specific techniques such as Ligamentous Articular Strain Technique (LAST) affect neuroplasticity, ligaments, joint capsules, fascia, muscles, tendons, and indirectly, lymphatic and blood flow.
+Manual techniques, such as LAST, which target mechanoreceptors and peripheral joint tissues have been shown to affect autonomic functions by:

 Each course provides the therapist with information obtained from research pertaining to Neurology, Fascia, Mechanoreceptors, Ligamentomuscular reflexes and the physiological effects manual therapies such as LAST have on the body.
 Therapists will be able to educate and inform their patients on the reasoning for, the effects of, and expected outcomes of incorporating and utilizing L.A.S.T.